 The FY24 budget represents 'status quo' services in many areas, but it also adds funding for several areas of emerging need.
 The budget summary document details all areas of general fund cost growth.
-In light of rising sales tax revenues, I have proposed to increase the amount of sales tax spent on CIPs by \$1.3 million (to aid against the rising cost of construction).
-Additionally, the Juneau School District is requesting \$2.3 million in new instructional funding up-to-the-cap, which is funded in my proposed FY24 budget.
-My proposed budget does not include a separate JSD request for additional non-instructional funds, which will need to be reviewed and decided by the Assembly.
+In light of rising sales tax revenues, the budget increases the amount of sales tax spent on CIPs by \$1.3 million (to aid against the rising cost of construction).
+Additionally, the FY24 budget funds \$2.3 million in new instructional funding up-to-the-cap for the Juneau School District and holds the School District's non-instructional (outside-the-cap) funding flat over FY23.

 Personnel costs are \$2.6 million higher in FY24 than the current year, resulting from a 2% negotiated wage increase and earned merit increases.
-In addition, \$700,000 has been added to the budget for the cost of the new dependent care assistance program (\$5,000 per eligible employee) and the new deferred compensation match (up to 4% of wages for long-term employees).
+In addition, the budget includes \$870,000 for the cost of the new dependent care assistance program (\$5,000 per eligible employee), the new deferred compensation match (up to 4% of wages for long-term employees), and the new parental leave program (six weeks of paid parental leave).
 Combined, these measures go a long way to ensure that CBJ remains competitive in a challenging hiring environment.

 The budget funds a wide variety of non-personnel cost growth totaling approximately \$3.2 million.
 Approximately \$1.0 million of that amount is attributed purely to non-personnel inflation in all areas of the city budget.
 In addition to inflationary increases, \$513,500 has been added to the budget to improve CBJ's technology footprint.
 The budget also includes \$527,900 of new funding for departmental fleet contributions-which is how CBJ pays for all fleet vehicles and other durable equipment, particularly for police and fire.
-The proposed budget also funds many rising costs that cannot be avoided including increases for the public defender contract and the cold weather shelter.
+The adopted budget also funds many rising costs that cannot be avoided including increases for the public defender contract and the cold weather shelter.

-In response to emerging municipal needs, I have proposed the addition of several new positions to the budget.
-These new positions total 4.76 FTEs, and include: a new commercial appraiser in the Assessor's Office, a new IT business analyst to support critical enterprise software development and maintenance, a new position in HR to better support recruitment and retention efforts, a new recreation coordinator to meet the high demand for youth summer camps, and new partial positions at the pools and ice rink to support increased public demand at those facilities.
-These new positions add approximately \$500,000 to the FY24 proposed budget.
+In response to emerging municipal needs, several new positions are included in the budget.
+These new positions total 5.16 FTEs, and include: a new commercial appraiser in the Assessor's Office, a new IT business analyst to support critical enterprise software development and maintenance, a new position in HR to better support recruitment and retention efforts, the HR director's transition from Bartlett Regional Hospital back to CBJ full time, a new recreation coordinator to meet the high demand for youth summer camps, and new partial positions at the pools and ice rink to support increased public demand at those facilities.
+These new positions add approximately \$600,000 to the FY24 adopted budget.
 All of these increases are necessary to provide the level of services that the public has demanded.
 The commercial appraiser is in response to chronic lack of information about the value of commercial real estate and the public's decision to repeal the real estate sale disclosure requirement.
-The
+The IT analyst will support the continued demand for modern technical services, both internal and external, the HR position will support all Departments as they recruit for, hire and train employees on a more frequent basis (on average, employees work for us for shorter periods of time), the HR director will focus on increasing demands on

-IT analyst will support the continued demand for modern technical services, both internal and external, the HR position will support all Departments as they recruit for, hire and train employees on a more frequent basis (on average, employees work for us for shorter periods of time) and the recreation funding will increase our already over-subscribed programs, the most accessible in Juneau.
+HR and Risk Management workloads, and the recreation funding will increase our already over-subscribed programs, the most accessible in Juneau.

-All told, these proposed changes add \$8.3 million of new recurring cost (operating and CIP) to the CBJ general fund budget over FY23.
+All told, these changes add \$8.6 million of new recurring cost (operating and CIP) to the CBJ general fund budget over FY23.
 That amount does not include an additional \$2.3 million that funds JSD to-the-cap.
-Combined, the recurring FY24 expenditure budget grows by nearly \$10.6 million over FY23.
+Combined, the recurring FY24 expenditure budget grows by nearly \$10.9 million over FY23.